 - Similar or conflicting results published by others; and

 - How they incorporate or add to existing knowledge in this specific area of research.

 VI.
 Acknowledgements (optional) - Include names of those you wish to thank for their help.

 - Posters must be no larger than 4 feet x 6 feet, oriented landscape style.
-See below for a pictorial description.
-Posters larger than the stated dimensions will NOT be allowed.

 - Posters should include the following sections: